-The DFT siosi7 benchmark reported below computes the matrix elements of the Local-Density Approximation (LDA) Exchange-Correlation potential on molecular fragments for a total of 3554 basis functions.
+The DFT siosi7 benchmark reported below computes the matrix elements of the Local-Density Approximation (LDA) Exchange-Correlation potential on molecular fragments for a total of 3554 basis functions (siosi7 represents a specific molecule).
 The distributed-data algorithm adopted in this computational kernel makes extensive use of two GA calls: ga\get and ga\acc.
-The get operation is used to fetch patches of the Density matrix $D{\mu\nu}$ to compute the charge density function $\rho(r_q)$ on a set of grid points following Equation 1
+The ga\get operation is used to fetch patches of the Density matrix $D{\mu\nu}$ to compute the charge density function $\rho(r_q)$ on a set of grid points following Eq.
+(1).